MicrosoftDocs/azure-docs/articles/backup/backup-azure-diagnostic-events.md

     | project ResourceId, SubscriptionId, VaultName
     ````

 1. Use the [built-in Azure policy](https://docs.microsoft.com/azure/backup/azure-policy-configure-diagnostics) in Azure Backup to add a new diagnostics setting for all vaults in a specified scope.
-This policy adds a new diagnostics setting to vaults that either do not have a diagnostics setting or have only a legacy diagnostics setting.
-This policy can be assigned to an entire subscription or resource group at one time.
+This policy adds a new diagnostics setting to vaults that either don't have a diagnostics setting or have only a legacy diagnostics setting.
+This policy can be assigned to an entire subscription or resource group at a time.
 You must have Owner access to each subscription for which the policy is assigned.

 You might choose to have separate diagnostics settings for AzureBackupReport and the six new events until you have migrated all of your custom queries to use data from the new tables.
 The following image shows an example of a vault that has two diagnostic settings.
-The first setting, named **Setting1**, sends data of an AzureBackupReport event to a Log Analytics workspace in AzureDiagnostics mode.
+The first setting, named **Setting1**, sends data of an AzureBackupReport event to a Log Analytics workspace in Azure diagnostics mode.
 The second setting, named **Setting2**, sends data of the six new Azure Backup events to a Log Analytics workspace in the resource-specific mode.

 ![Two settings](./media/backup-azure-diagnostics-events/two-settings-example.png)

 > [!IMPORTANT]
-> The AzureBackupReport event is supported *only* in Azure Diagnostics mode. *If you try to send data for this event in the resource-specific mode, no data will flow to the Log Analytics workspace.*
+> The AzureBackupReport event is supported *only* in Azure diagnostics mode. *If you try to send data for this event in the resource-specific mode, no data will flow to the Log Analytics workspace.*

 > [!NOTE]
 > The toggle for **Azure diagnostics** or **Resource specific** appears only if the user selects **Send to Log Analytics**.
 To send data to a storage account or an event hub, a user selects the required destination and selects the check boxes for any of the desired events, without any additional inputs.
 Again, we recommend that you do not choose the legacy event AzureBackupReport going forward.